vikshab/ServerTracker/Readme.md

 ### Build requirements:
 - install Node.js
 - run `npm install` in the project directory to install node_modules
-- make sure you have sqlite3 installed http://www.tutorialspoint.com/sqlite/sqlite_installation.htm
+- make sure you have sqlite3 installed
-- run `npm`